zathras/jrpn/README.md

 but it did expose one place where Dart's unsound covariance rules hurt some.
 See `DisplayModeSelector` under `model` for more details on that.

+In some places, the design is probably a little "too OO."
+For example, some of the selector usages obscure the code, and make debugging harder, where perhaps a switch statement might have been simpler/clearer.
+In retrospect, maybe a few spots in the code are a little too clever.